All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Wegovy is FDA-approved for chronic weight management in adults with a BMI of 30 or greater, or a BMI of 27 or greater with at least one weight-related comorbidity.
 It also received a cardiovascular risk reduction indication in March 2024 based on the SELECT trial results.

-It is not approved specifically as a blood pressure medication.
+It isn't approved specifically as a blood pressure medication.
 Blood pressure lowering is a beneficial side effect of treatment rather than the primary goal.

 The most common side effects include nausea (44 percent in the STEP 1 trial), diarrhea (30 percent), vomiting (24 percent), and constipation (24 percent).
 These typically peak during dose escalation and improve with continued use.